Animal Style Burger Fries (Copycat In-N-Out)

 Who are we kidding?
 You probably won’t have leftovers if you set these out at a party.
 But if you’re eating them yourself or with your partner, sibling, or roommate, it’s possible you’ll need to put away some leftovers.
 We recommend storing any non-eaten animal fries in an airtight container in the fridge for up to a couple of days.
 Reheat the leftovers in the oven at 350°F for a about 10 minutes or until they’re warm.

-Serve these animal style fries with meat at your next party or whenever you get the craving for loaded fries.
+Serve these animal style burger fries at your next party or whenever you get the craving for loaded fries.

 FAQs: Animal Style Burger Fries